MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-are-calling-plans-in-office-365/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md

 # Manage phone numbers for your organization

 Each country or region has different instructions for getting phone numbers in Skype for Business Online and Microsoft Teams.
-Learn about how to get new numbers when numbers aren't available in the Skype for Business admin center, or transfer existing numbers, and then follow the link to your country or region below to get the forms and information you need.
+Learn about how to get new numbers when numbers aren't available in the Skype for Business admin center, or transfer existing numbers, and then [follow the link to your country or region below](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md#select-your-country-or-region-to-find-available-downloadable-forms) to get the forms and information you need.

 #### Additional resources:
 - To see if Calling Plans are available in your country or region, see [Countries and region availability for Audio Conferencing and Calling Plans](../../country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md)
 - To help you pick the type of phone number you need, read [Different kinds of phone numbers used for Calling Plans](../../what-are-calling-plans-in-office-365/different-kinds-of-phone-numbers-used-for-calling-plans.md).
-- To learn more about phone numbers, read [Getting phone numbers for your users](../../what-are-calling-plans-in-office-365/getting-phone-numbers-for-your-users.md).
+- To learn about getting user phone numbers in the admin center, read [Getting phone numbers for your users](../../what-are-calling-plans-in-office-365/getting-phone-numbers-for-your-users.md).
-- If you need help with setting up your phone numbers for your organization, you can [Contact support for business products - Admin Help](https://support.office.com/en-us/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+- To get help setting up phone numbers for your organization, [contact support for business products - Admin Help](https://support.office.com/en-us/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 ## Requests for new service numbers